1337kiwi/schelling_segregation_model/README.md

 Then open your browser to [http://127.0.0.1:8521/](http://127.0.0.1:8521/) and press Reset, then Run.

-To view and run some example model analyses, launch the IPython Notebook and open ``analysis.ipynb``.
-Visualizing the analysis also requires [matplotlib](http://matplotlib.org/).

 ## How to Run without the GUI

 To run the model with the grid displayed as an ASCII text, run `python run_ascii.py` in this directory.